iopipe/iopipe-python/README.md

 If you want to trace exceptions thrown in your case, you can use the `.err(err)` function.
 This will add the exception to the current report.

-### Logging additional data (ALPHA)
+### Custom Metrics

-You can add a custom namespace to the data sent upstream to IOpipe using the following syntax;
+You can log custom values in the data sent upstream to IOpipe using the following syntax:

 ```python
 from iopipe.iopipe import IOpipe